Impressive Skin Grafting Skills

 "Yeah, I’ll be fine," I assured him.

+Surprisingly, my bike was not in too bad of shape and for the most part it was still rideable.
+Although my helmet was another story, it was broken in two pieces.
 I assumed I must have hit the shoulder of the road with my head before tumbling into the soft grass.
 The fence was about six or so feet from the gravel shoulder.
 Either way I had a pretty good tumble and there was no doubt that my helmet had prevented my accident from being much more serious.

-Within seconds we passed the ambulance with lights flashing, rushing to the scene we had just left.
-The only thing those paramedics knew was that some poor bugger had been hit by a truck while riding his bike.
+He threw my bike into his trailer and we headed back east on Britannia Road.
+Within seconds we passed the ambulance with lights flashing rushing to the scene we had just left.
+The only thing those paramedics knew was that some poor bugger had been hit by a truck while out riding his bike.

+I never got the name of the driver who hit me or his license plate number, but I should have.
 After me reassuring him I was going to be fine, he left me and my bike on my driveway and drove away.
 My daughter Stephanie had just got home from school and was very upset that I had been in an accident.
 All I wanted to do was relax, have a warm bath and get cleaned up.
 While I was sitting in the bath I gently cleaned and wiped the numerous little stony like gravel particles from all my abrasions.
 I then got totally grossed out, I could see my actual kneecap bone when I bent my knee to clean the cut.
-There was an actual hole a bit smaller than a dime in the skin covering my kneecap.
+There was a hole a bit smaller than a dime in the skin covering my kneecap.

 No worries.

 There was another piece of skin that was just dangling around my ankle area.
 I cut that piece of skin off then placed it in the hole on my knee.
+Once I got cleaned up and out of the bath, I put some gauze and tape over it to hold it in place.
+It worked and nothing remains even to this day but a small scar.

+There was another piece of skin that was just dangling around my ankle area.
+I cut that piece of skin off then placed it in the hole on my knee.
 Once I got cleaned up and out of the bath, I put some gauze and tape over it to hold it in place.
 It worked and nothing remains even to this day but a small scar.

-I was self-employed at the time and I could not afford to miss work.
+The next few days for me were pretty tough.
+I was self-employed at the time and I could not afford to miss any work.
 I went to the clinic on that evening just to get checked out.
 On my way home I purchased a hundred bucks worth of gauze, white medical tape and Polysporin since I could not risk getting the area infected.
-Each morning I needed to wrap my left arm, my left leg and tape large square gauze pads all over my left hip and thigh area if I had any hopes of working.
-I went through all of the gauze and tape in just a couple days and I needed to buy more supplies which cost me another hundred bucks.
+For the next few days each morning I needed to wrap my left arm, my left leg and tape large square gauze pads all over my left hip and thigh area.
+I went through all of the gauze and tape in just a couple days and I needed to buy more supplies which would cost me another hundred bucks.

+Surprisingly, I never missed a day of work and within a week I was starting to heel up quite nicely.
 However, I did still have a very sore knee.
 I made a quick trip to the Milton hospital where after having an X-ray it was revealed that I had a cracked kneecap.
 I remember the doctor being pretty impressed with my skin grafting skills that I had performed on myself the previous week.

+I was now very anxious to get back on my bike and continue training for my Huntsville ride.
+As the weeks passed, I had some scarring and I was still having issues with my sore knee.
 Within a couple months I was back to riding four times a week.
-However, the distances were much shorter previous to my accident.
-My knee pain continued to linger well into the summer and I knew that my Huntsville ride would not be a go that year.
+However, the distances were much shorter than previous to my accident.
+My knee pain continued to linger well into the summer and I knew that my upcoming Huntsville ride would not be a go that year.

+As well as riding my bike to Huntsville, I also wanted someday to live there.
 As the summer of 2004 heated up, my ice cream business kept me very busy and my desire to move out of Mississauga was becoming stronger after each and every passing week.
 I was now so sick and tired of my job, the same job I had done for the previous twenty-three years.
 I was sick and tired of the rat race and big city life.
 Simply put, I was sick and tired of being sick and tired.
 I wanted a change; I wanted something better for my daughter, Janine and myself.

+Much of my time that summer that I would have normally spent riding was now being spent house hunting with Janine up in Huntsville and the Muskoka area.
 We spent many weekends looking at many houses, but found nothing we were happy with.
 I decided that I did not want to move during the school year and have Stephanie change schools after the school year already started.
 At the beginning of August we decided to put our house hunting plans on hold until the following year.

 Shortly after, once again everything was about to change.

 On August 8th a house with everything we wanted had just been put up for sale and both Janine and Stephanie really wanted to drive up and check it out.
 I was not that keen since the closing date was in mid-November well after Stephanie's school year started.
+The three of us drove up the same day, we all loved the house and we put in an offer that was accepted the following afternoon.
+The house was located in the little town of Bracebridge about 40 km south of Huntsville.

+On August 8th a house with everything we wanted had just been put up for sale and both Janine and Stephanie really wanted to drive up and check it out.
+I was not that keen since the closing date was in mid-November well after Stephanie's school year started.
 The three of us drove up the same day, we all loved the house and we put in an offer that was accepted the following afternoon.
 The house was located in the little town of Bracebridge about 40 km south of Huntsville.

-And maybe, just maybe, I was going to be able to ride up to Huntsville in 2004 afterall.
-Although my knee was still very sore, I was pretty confident.
+In September I quit my job and sold my truck.
+I now had so much I needed to do before our moving day in November.
+Maybe, just maybe I was going to be able to ride up to Huntsville in 2004 afterall.
+Although my knee was still very sore, I was now pretty confident.
 So long as there was no snow on the ground, I could do the much smaller 40 km ride to Huntsville from our new house in Bracebridge.

 I never did.

 In the days after our moving day, the weather for the most part was cold and rainy.
 The rain would eventually give way to snow and the long, cold brutal Muskoka winter set in.
+During that first winter, I had my doubts as to whether we had even made the right decision by moving up to Bracebridge.
+It seemed like the winter would never end and there was so much snow.

-During that first winter, I had my doubts as to whether we had made the right decision in moving up to Bracebridge.
+In the days after our moving day, the weather for the most part was cold and rainy.
+The rain would eventually give way to snow and the long, cold brutal Muskoka winter set in.
+During that first winter, I had my doubts as to whether we had even made the right decision by moving up to Bracebridge.
 It seemed like the winter would never end and there was so much snow.

-get back on my bike.
+I could not wait for spring to arrive and get back on my bike.
 I was soon to discover that Muskoka is a real paradise for a road cyclist.

-And, I was soon to become a real Paradise Rider.
+I was soon to become a real Paradise Rider.